 The Maine Association of Naturopathic Doctors (MAND) is working toward full and fair insurance coverage for our patients.
 Here’s the great news: The federal Affordable Care Act requires insurance companies to cover services from licensed healthcare providers, including NDs in Maine, and we are seeing progress on that front.

 Here’s the not-so-great news: Many insurance companies have been slow to comply, and some have not complied at all.

 Here’s what you can do: Ask your insurance company if office visits and other services from a licensed Naturopathic Doctor are covered.
 If the answer is no, you can register a complaint.
 Tell them federal law supports your right to choose healthcare providers.

-We do not bill any insurance directly.
-After your visit with Dr. Kotzur we will give you a billing summary which you can send it to your insurance company with a request for reimbursement.
+We do not bill any insurance directly and are not in-network with any insurance companies.
+After your visit with Dr. Kotzur we will give you a billing summary which you can send to your insurance company with a request for reimbursement.